 Disaster Preparedness: How Prepared Is Your School?

 A tragedy like Newtown or Parkland could never happen in a private school, right?
-I certainly hope that it never does, but there are no guarantees, are there?
-There are so many variables to consider in all of the mass shootings which have occurred since the Columbine attack in 1999 that it would be foolish to say that such events could not happen in a private school.
+I certainly hope that it never does, but there are no guarantees.
+There are so many variables to consider in all of the mass shootings that have occurred since the Columbine attack in 1999 that it would be foolish to say that such events could not happen in a private school.
 Statistically, the odds of such an event are low.
 However, when it comes to the safety of our children, it is simply unacceptable to gamble.
-We as parents and school administrators must take steps to prevent disaster from occurring on our watch.
+We, as parents and school administrators, must take steps to prevent disaster from occurring on our watch.

 Equally unforeseen are natural disasters such as tornadoes, flooding, and earthquakes.
 Granted, certain regions of the country are more prone to these events than others.
 But you only have to read the news reports to realize that things can and do happen when and where you least expect them to.

-So, against this gloomy backdrop let's look at what private schools can do to protect their communities.
+So, against this gloomy backdrop, let's look at what private schools can do to protect their communities.

 Protection

-As I researched this article, I was impressed by the number of organizations which my search string "emergency response policy and procedure for schools" produced.
+As I researched this article, I was impressed by the number of organizations that my search string "emergency response policy and procedure for schools" produced.
 You will find plenty of relevant and useful reading when you use a search string with a narrow focus.

 As Benjamin Franklin wisely noted, "A pound of prevention is worth a pound of cure."
 While Franklin was referring to fire prevention, his words speak clearly to the situation in which we find ourselves today.
-McGowan Program Administrators offers a 5 point checklist of steps you should consider to protect your school against active shooter incidents.
+McGowan Program Administrators offers a 5-point checklist of steps you should consider to protect your school against active shooter incidents.

-McGowan's 5 point checklist includes:
+McGowan's 5-point checklist includes:

 1. Consider improved security measures